jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 You are on the frontline.
 You are the one in the game that's supposed to keep doing the hard work and update society bit by bit to the new age with the majic of new tools.

 I think you do understand all this.
 So, act three comes down to a straightforward question.
-Do you want to be a player god?
+Do you want to be a modern day player god?

 That's a choice you have to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade to a new philosophy now, it only means your kids and your grandkids will live even unhappier lives.
 The burden of transforming our culture will only fall on their shoulders.